 6. Emerald-spotted Wood Dove

-The emerald-spotted wood dove is a species of bird that belongs to the family Columbidae, and which is found throughout eastern and southern Africa.
+The emerald-spotted wood dove is a species of bird that belongs to the family Columbidae and is found throughout eastern and southern Africa.

-They are commonly seen in drier, deciduous woodlands and other areas of regrowth, but they do not inhabit evergreen rainforests or semi-desert regions.
-The emerald-spotted wood dove is an attractive species of bird, with distinctive emerald-colored spots on its wings and head.
+They are commonly seen in drier, deciduous woodlands and other regrowth areas but do not inhabit evergreen rainforests or semi-desert regions.
+The emerald-spotted wood dove is an attractive bird species with distinctive emerald-colored spots on its wings and head.

 It is usually found in flocks of up to twenty birds, and they are often seen perched on branches or foraging in open grassy areas.